GLACIS·US state AI laws·Colorado·Updated June 2026

 Frequently asked questions

-Does the Colorado AI Act apply to companies headquartered outside Colorado?
+Does SB 26-189 apply to companies headquartered outside Colorado?

 Yes.
-The law applies to any person or entity "doing business in Colorado" that develops or deploys high-risk AI systems.
-If you serve Colorado residents, make employment decisions affecting Colorado workers, or deploy AI systems impacting Colorado consumers, you must comply—regardless of where your company is headquartered.
+SB 26-189 applies to any person or entity "doing business in Colorado" that develops or deploys a covered ADMT.
+If you serve Colorado residents, make employment decisions affecting Colorado workers, or deploy ADMT that materially influences consequential decisions about Colorado consumers, you are in scope — regardless of where your company is headquartered, and regardless of size.

 What if I’m both a developer and deployer of the same AI system?

 You must comply with both sets of requirements.
-For example, a healthcare system that builds its own diagnostic AI must provide developer-level documentation (model cards, risk disclosures) and comply with deployer requirements (risk management policy, impact assessments, consumer disclosures).
+For example, a healthcare system that builds its own diagnostic ADMT must provide developer-level documentation (intended uses, training-data categories, limitations, human-review instructions) and meet deployer duties (pre-use notice, post-adverse-outcome disclosure, data correction, meaningful human review).
 Many organizations fall into this dual category.

-How does the Colorado AI Act interact with federal laws like Title VII or ECOA?
+How does SB 26-189 interact with federal laws like Title VII or ECOA?

 Can I rely on vendor assertions that their AI system is compliant?